jspsych/jsPsych/docs/plugins/survey.md

         ```javascript
         const survey_function = (survey) => {
-          // if it's the question page, hide the buttons and move on automatically
+          // If it's the question page, then hide the buttons and move on automatically.
-          // if it's the feedback page, then show the navigation buttons
+          // If it's the feedback page, then show the navigation buttons.
           function updateNavButtons(sender, options) {
             if (options.newCurrentPage.getPropertyValue("name") === "feedback") {
               survey.showNavigationButtons = "bottom";